Connect with others who understand.

 To help better understand severe epilepsy and what to do during a seizure, MyEpilepsyTeam sat down with neurologist Dr. Shifteh Sattar.
 Dr. Sattar is the director of the Comprehensive Epilepsy Center at Rady Children’s Hospital in San Diego and a clinical professor at the University of California, San Diego School of Medicine.

-Her advice can help caregivers of children, adolescents, and adults with epilepsy better understand the condition and hopefully help improve their quality of life.
-If you have additional questions about severe epilepsy, talk to health care providers, clinicians, or other care team members.
+Her advice can help caregivers of children, adolescents, and adults with epilepsy better understand the condition and, hopefully, help improve their quality of life.
+If you have additional questions about severe epilepsy, talk to healthcare providers, clinicians, or other care team members.

 What’s the first thing someone should do if they witness another person having a seizure?